What is collaborative writing?

 It is best to not require any extra effort from your users and instead choose a user interface they are already familiar with.
 Many options on the market offer an intuitive experience but make sure to check that this is the case for your users as well.
 While implementing and customizing, avoid unnecessary new features that require re-learning, or try to minimize them.

-Now on top of it all, think about having multiple users — could be 4 or could be 40, depending on the scale of the project.
+Now on top of it all, think about having multiple users — could be 4 or could be 40, depending on the scale of the writing project.
 To be able to handle complicated rich text elements with multiple users, your editor needs to be strong.
 Very strong.

 Being a strong rich text editor that can handle complexity requires a solid software architecture, vigorous testing, and the stability that comes with it.
-Make sure the solution can handle all your requirements during both the implementation and when the project is live, and provide you with stability and robustness for possible things to come.
+Make sure the solution can handle all your requirements during both the implementation and when the group project is live, and provide you with stability and robustness for possible things to come.

 For CKEditor 5 Collaboration Features, we backed all of these words up with actions.
 All you have to do is sign up for a free trial and build your customized editor.
 Feel free to contact us to learn more about how collaborative writing can be implemented in your software, as well as with any other questions.